-On that last point, he reiterated Association of Southeast Asian Nations leaders' call for Myanmar's military to assent to the five-point consensus agreed upon in April.
-That consensus established after the military takeover in Myanmar in February included the start of a dialogue facilitated by a special ASEAN envoy.
-Brunei's Erywan Yusof was named to the position last month.
+On that last point, he reiterated Association of Southeast Asian Nations leaders' call for Myanmar's military to assent to the five-point consensus agreed upon in Jakarta.
+That consensus established in the aftermath of February's military coup in Myanmar included the start of a dialogue facilitated by a special ASEAN envoy.

 Karmini reported from Jakarta.